 Elements (Leg Natso).

-Time needed: The opening ceremony, the creation and the dissolution of each mandala takes about five days, except for the mandala of the five elements (Leg Natso), which can be done in one day only.
-Other mandalas could possibly be done on request.
+Time needed: The opening ceremony, the creation and the dissolution of each mandala takes about five days, except for the mandala of the five elements (Leg Natso), which can be completed within a day.
+Other sand mandalas can possibly be done upon request.